rbtying/xv11-stream-parser/README.md

 Clone the repository, run make.
 When complete, there should be a program "parser" in the bin directory, it has arguments as follows:

-parser [path-to-serial-dump-file] [path-to-desired-gif-location]
+    `parser [-c] -f dumpfile [-g gifname]`
+    `parser [-c] -p serialport [-g gifname]`

-Where the serial dump is a binary dump of the output over serial, and the desired gif location is where you would like
+Where the serial dump is a binary dump of the output over serial, and the desired gif location is where you would like the gif of the map images to be placed.

-Note: compilation has not been tested on Windows, but it ought to work if you can get the dependencies worked out.
+Serial ports are not currently supported, but they're a goal of this project nevertheless.

 Dependencies
 ------------